w-h-a/grpc-server/README.md

 make evans
 ```

-If you want to run evans while seeing the server's logs, currently you need to run the server outside of the k8s cluster:
+If you want to run evans while seeing the server's logs and you don't want to run the above `k8s-server-logs` cmd:

 ```bash
 make start-server